jmgomezpoveda/JGaze/README.md

 Note that the sample above needs a webcam in order to capture video.

-Also, given that it is not signed, the application will only run if [the security settings in the Java control panel are set to Medium](http://www.java.com/en/download/help/jcp_security.xml).
+Also, given that it is not signed, the application will only run if [the URL "http://jmgomezpoveda.github.io" is whitelisted in the security settings of the Java control panel](http://www.java.com/en/download/help/jcp_security.xml).

 Sample program
 --------------